1Kaustubh122/InsightMantra/README.md

 * Commit your changes (git commit -m 'Add some feature').
 * Push to the branch (git push origin feature-branch).
 * Open a pull request.

+# This file is part of the InsightMantra.
+# It is licensed under the MIT License.
+See the LICENSE file for more details.